WilsonPhooYK/weather-app-mq/README.md

   - Consider using a UI component library like [shadcn UI](https://ui.shadcn.com/) or [daisyUI](https://daisyui.com/) for pre-built components like modals, form fields, and buttons.
 - **State Management:**
   - While React's Context API works for global state management, using a state management library like [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction) would reduce unnecessary re-renders and provide a more efficient way to manage global data.
+- **Zod for Type Validation:**
+  - [Zod](https://zod.dev/?id=installation) offers TypeScript-first schema validation with static type inference, making it a powerful tool for validating form or API data.
+In scenarios like microservices architecture, where the frontend cannot always guarantee the structure of API responses, runtime validation becomes invaluable for maintaining data integrity.
+While Zod's runtime validation is robust, one trade-off to consider is its relatively high bundle size, which might impact performance in size-sensitive applications.

 ## Folder structure